North Carolina Estate Tax After a Death

-Currently, North Carolina does not collect an estate tax at the state level after the death of a resident.
+As of October 2019, North Carolina does not collect an estate tax at the state level after the death of a resident.
 These taxes were repealed in 2013 with major changes that took effect with regard to federal estate tax laws.
-What do federal estate tax laws have to do with North Carolina estate taxes?
-Prior to January 1, 2005, North Carolina did collect a separate estate tax at the state level, called a "pick up tax," that was equal to a portion of the overall federal estate tax bill.
+Before the change, the state did collect estate taxes called a "pick-up tax," that was equal to a portion of the overall federal estate tax bill.

-So what does this mean in plain English?
-It means that a portion of the federal estate tax was taken away from the IRS and instead paid to the decedent's state taxing authority.
-As such, prior to January 1, 2005, if a deceased Kansas resident owed federal estate taxes, then the North Carolina Department of Revenue collected the pick up tax from the deceased North Carolina resident's estate and the balance went to the IRS.
+The apportion of the state tax means that a portion of the federal estate tax was taken away from the IRS and instead paid to the decedent's state taxing authority.
+For example, back in 2000, if a deceased North Carolina resident owed federal estate taxes, then the North Carolina Department of Revenue collected the pick-up tax from the deceased North Carolina resident's estate and the balance went to the IRS.

 The majority of states did absolutely nothing and therefore no longer collect a state estate tax.
-North Carolina was among the minority that did enact a separate state estate tax which disappeared for one year in 2010 due to the repeal of the federal estate tax and then reappeared in 2011 with a $5 million exemption and a $5.12 million exemption in 2012.
+For a time, North Carolina was among the minority of states that did enact a separate state estate tax which disappeared for one year in 2010 due to the repeal of the federal estate tax.
+Then the tax reappeared in 2011 with a $5 million exemption which changed to a $5.12 million exemption in 2012.
 In the end, the North Carolina estate tax was repealed for good effective January 1, 2013.